 In a recent survey of the most wanted work benefits and perks, health insurance was at the top of the list.
 That’s only to be expected.
 Everyone knows that you need health insurance.
 It might come as a surprise, though, that the second most desired work benefit is dental insurance.
 Why is dental insurance so important and necessary?

 Anyone who has ever suffered a toothache can tell you that when your teeth hurt, your whole world seems to become one throbbing, aching tooth.
 There are few things that can disrupt your day more than a bad tooth.
 And yet, most people don’t consider dental insurance to be that important – and major employers are only just starting to realize what a potent piece of their employee benefit dental insurance is.
-Dental health is far more important than most people realize, and doctors are realizing that more and more each day.
+Dental health is far more important than most people realize, and doctors at First Impressions Dentistry are realizing that more and more each day.

 Dental health is closely tied to overall physical health in ways that most people are only beginning to realize.
 Gingivitis – infection of the soft tissues of the mouth – can easily become systemic infection that requires hospitalization.
 Misaligned teeth can cause neck pain and headache, and broken teeth can open the way to opportunistic infections that can, in the worst-case scenario, be fatal.
 Neglecting your teeth is neglecting your health.